Edgewood High School of the Sacred Heart

 Edgewood High School of the Sacred Heart is a private, Catholic, college preparatory school located in Madison, Wisconsin.
 Edgewood has been sponsored since its inception by the Dominican Sisters of Sinsinawa, Wisconsin.
 In the 2019–2020 school year, it enrolled 476 students.
-Also on the Edgewood campus are Edgewood College and Edgewood Campus School, an elementary and middle school.
+Also on the Edgewood campus are Edgewood University and Edgewood Campus School, an elementary and middle school.

 History

-Edgewood was founded in 1871 on West Washington Avenue in Madison by the Dominican Sisters of Sinsinawa as Saint Regina Academy, a boarding school for girls, and a day school for boys and girls.
+Edgewood was founded in 1871 on Monroe St. in Madison by the Dominican Sisters of Sinsinawa as Saint Regina Academy, a boarding school for girls, and a day school for boys and girls.
 In 1881, Governor Cadwallader Washburn donated his official residence on Lake Wingra, "Edgewood Villa," after losing a bid for re-election.
 Saint Regina Academy continued to operate until a fire in 1893 destroyed the original building and a new building under construction.
 Less than a year after the fire, the school/convent was rebuilt and re-opened as Sacred Heart Academy.
 In 1927, the current high school's original building was completed according to the design of Philadelphia architect Albert Kelsey, son-in-law of Governor Cadwallader Washburn, under the name Edgewood High School of the Sacred Heart.

 An additional wing was completed in 1937 and a second addition with new classrooms, gymnasium, swimming pool and Commons was completed in 1967.
 In the 1990s the school added another gym (the Krantz Center) and shared in the construction of the Sonderegger Science Center, which is used cooperatively by the three Edgewood schools on the campus.